CamilleSouvigny/CamilleSouvigny/README.md

 I’m a graduate computing engineer from the University of technology of Compiègne (Sorbonnes University).
 I specialize in data science & AI.

-Following project have been done in Python, R, Java and C++.
+Following projects have been done in Python, R, Java and C++.

 ## Symbols